BoranSekeroglu/OSTEO_MODELS/README.md

 # OSTEO_MODELS
 UNIMODAL and MULTIMODAL CNN MODELS TO PREDICT OSTEOPOROSIS

-Multimodal.ipynb, UNIMODAL_CT.ipynb and UNIMODAL_MRI.ipynb are the saved models in Jupyter Notebook.
+Multimodal.ipynb, UNIMODAL_CT.ipynb and UNIMODAL_MRI.ipynb are the saved models in Jupyter Notebook and can be used for TESTING OSTEOPOROSIS.

 UNIMODAL_CT.html and UNIMODAL_MRI.html are the saved models in Jupyter Notebook as html.